Market risk: Measuring the potential loss amount due to market risk

+Market exposure

+In finance, market exposure (or exposure) is a measure of the proportion of money invested in the same industry sector.
+For example, a stock portfolio with a total worth of $500,000, with $100,000 in semiconductor industry stocks, would have a 20% exposure in "chip" stocks.

 Regulatory views

-The Basel Committee set revised minimum capital requirements for market risk in January 2016.
+The Basel Committee on Banking Supervision set revised minimum capital requirements for market risk in January 2016.

 These revisions, the "Fundamental Review of the Trading Book", address deficiencies relating to the existing Internal models and Standardised approach for the calculation of market-risk capital, and in particular discuss the following: